 *Please note that all the readings and resources you need to complete your units and assessment tasks will be made available to you through the Library Hub and ARK

 If you become unwell or suspect you may have come in contact with the virus, please phone your doctor or clinic and follow their advice.
-Please inform the Academic Dean, Prof. John McDowell at email@example.com of your condition, and he will liaise with the principal and your lecturers to support you in continuing with your study when you are able.
+Please inform the Academic Dean, Dr Lisa Agaiby at firstname.lastname@example.org of your condition, and she will liaise with the principal and your lecturers to support you in continuing with your study when you are able.

-For the official statement “Towards 2021” from the Vice-Chancellor, go to the VOX website.
+For the official statement from the Vice-Chancellor, go to the VOX website.

 SAC is committed to the health and safety of its community as well as of the wider community and is also committed to the continuity of learning and teaching.

-In Semester 1 2021, all units will be delivered in both face-to-face, online, or in a blended mode of study.
-The requirements of building capacity and density quotient in learning areas and public areas will affect how much face-to-face teaching can take place, but priority for face-to-face teaching will be given to units with a practical component that are more effectively conducted in person – such as the unit on Coptic Iconography.
+In Semester 2 2021, all units will be delivered in online mode, or if the situation permits in a blended mode of study.
+Should this occur, the requirements of building capacity and density quotient in learning areas and public areas will affect how much face-to-face teaching can take place, but priority for face-to-face teaching will be given to units with a practical component that are more effectively conducted in person – such as the unit on Coptic Iconography.

-The enrolment or re-enrolment process for Semester 1, 2021 is the same as usual, and information can be found here.
-For information on units available and their mode of study in 2021, refer to the timetable.
-Should you have any questions or wish to discuss your course or unit selection, please feel free to contact our course advisors: Rev Dr Peter Dobson or Prof. John McDowell (for undergraduate and postgraduate courses), or Dr Lisa Agaiby (for Minor Thesis and HDR courses).
+Should you have any questions or wish to discuss your course or unit selection, please feel free to contact our course advisors: Rev Dr Peter Dobson (for undergraduate and postgraduate courses) or Dr Lisa Agaiby (for Minor Thesis and HDR courses).

 Although SAC has been offering units online for a number of years now, no one ever imagined a pandemic would force all students to study online and be restricted from accessing libraries.
 Therefore the staff and faculty at SAC have endeavoured to ensure that all the required readings and resources that you need to effectively study and complete your units and assessment tasks will be made available to you through the Library Hub and ARK.